ganeti/ganeti/man/ganeti-os-interface.rst

 variants.list
 ~~~~~~~~~~~~~

-variants.list is a plain text file containing all the declared
+variants.list is a plain text file containing all the declared supported
-supported variants for this OS, one per line.
-At least one variant
+variants for this OS, one per line.
+If this file is missing or empty,
-must be supported.
+then the OS won't be considered to support variants.

 parameters.list
 ~~~~~~~~~~~~~~~